Tarapur Atomic Power Station

 Tarapur Atomic Power Station (T.A.P.S.) is located in Tarapur, Palghar, India.
 It was the first commercial nuclear power station built in India.
+It is the fourth largest nuclear power plants in the country.
+It has 4 reactors, 2 BWR-1 of 160 MWe each and 2 IPHWRs of 540 MWe each.

+The atomic power station has experienced several safety incidents, including radioactive leaks and a major fire, with official documents that "clearly indicate the preponderance of safety concerns even during the days of active Indo-U.S. cooperation with the Tarapur Atomic Power Station project".

 History

 Tarapur Atomic Power Station was constructed initially with two boiling water reactor (BWR) units under the 1963 123 Agreement between India, the United States, and the International Atomic Energy Agency (IAEA).
 It was built for the Department of Atomic Energy by GE and Bechtel.
 Units 1 and 2 were brought online for commercial operation on 28 October 1969 with an initial power of 210 MW of electricity.
 Later on this was reduced to 160 MW due to technical difficulties.
 These were the first of their kind in Asia.

 More recently, an additional two pressurised heavy water reactor (PHWR) units of 540 MW each were constructed by BHEL, L&T and Gammon India, seven months ahead of schedule and well within the original cost estimates.
 Unit 3 was brought online for commercial operation on 18 August 2006, and unit 4 on 12 September 2005.

 The facility is operated by the NPCIL (Nuclear Power Corporation of India).

 The personnel operating the power plant live in a residential complex called T. A. P. S. colony, 19.816°N 72.743°E which is a fifteen-minute drive from Boisar, the nearest railway station.
 The residential complex was also constructed by Bechtel to house both Indian and American employees.
 Due to this, the residential complex has a very Indian small-town look, with neat sidewalks, spacious houses, a club with tennis courts, swimming pool, a commissary etc.

-In 1974 after India conducted Smiling Buddha, its first nuclear weapons test the West chose to no longer honour its agreement to supply the plant with enriched uranium.
+In 1974 after India conducted its first nuclear weapons test, called the Smiling Buddha, the West chose to no longer honour its agreement to supply the plant with enriched uranium.
 Nuclear fuel for TAPS has subsequently been delivered from France, China and Russia under IAEA safeguards.

 The residential colony features 3 central schools namely - Atomic Energy Central School No. 1 (AECS-1), Atomic Energy Central School No. 2 (AECS-2) and Atomic Energy Central School No. 3 (AECS-3), all running under Atomic Energy Education Society (AEES).

 The local beach at Chinchani is approximately 7 km from the colony.